 If you talk to some of the older fighters from Thailand, they will probably have good memories of Thaismai from their early days as a fighter.
 Many high level fighters have used Thaismai and this is a brand that carries a strong reputation in Thailand.

 In general, Thaismai prices fall in line with the other brands of gloves that are out there.
-They don’t fall in the high end range like Fairtex, but they are not as cheap as some of the other brands like Raja and Boon.
+They don’t fall in the high-end range like Fairtex, but they are not as cheap as some of the other brands like Twins.

 Thaismai makes their products using premium leathers, foam padded protections and traditional veclro/lace up wrist enclosures.
 The leather has a soft feel to the glove that is different than some of the other brands.
-I’ve owned my pair of Thaismai gloves for 6 months now and they have held up quite well.
+I’ve owned my pair of Thaismai gloves for 6 months now and they have held up quite well under the rigors of Thailand training.

 If you compare some of the fine craftsmanship of the gloves to some other brands like Raja or Top King, I would rate Thaismai slightly below those brands.
 While the overall quality of the glove is better than any glove you find outside of Thailand, I still wouldn’t rate it high in terms of gloves you find made in Thailand.

-In addition to the lack of finger room, I also noticed the thumb enclosure doesn’t have any leather padding on the top of the thumb.
-This results in your thumb feeling like its touching a canvas like material.
+I also noticed the thumb enclosure doesn’t have any leather padding on the top of the thumb.
+This results in your thumb feeling like it’s touching a canvas like material.
 I found this to be a little bit irritating when I first tried the gloves compared to other brands.

 Additionally, the velcro wrist straps are very loose on the Thaismai gloves.
 Since I have small wrists, I find this to be too lose and I have a lot of space in between my wrist and the velcro enclosure.
 This results in less wrist support when I am punching the bag.